 - Once the scan ends successfully the screen displays the summary of the scan as ‘Total Threats/Issues Detected and Total Repairs Done’.
 It means that the scan was successful.
 You will see the option Back at the screen bottom.
 Click on it.
 You are now on the application’s homepage.

 This freeware works just well and might be the answer to your PC woes.
 You can explore the application via Advance Mode or through Quick Settings to know more about the features it offers.
 Most of the features will be turned off as it is a freeware.
-You have the option to Upgrade to the full-fledged version if you like it.
-Moreover, ASC 6 offers you a real-time monitoring of your PC performance through a small performance board that you can locate at the Top Right Hand Corner of the desktop screen.
+You have the option to upgrade to the full-fledged version if you like it.
+Moreover, ASC 6 offers you real-time monitoring of your PC performance through a small performance board that you can locate at the Top Right Hand Corner of the desktop screen.
 Hit the diagonal arrow and the present state of health of your machine is displayed with the required details.
 As far as the compatibility is concerned, Windows 7, XP and VISTAS offer no hindrance to ASC 6 execution.
 So make the most out of this useful freeware and experience a noticeable positive change in the way your dear machine works.
 It’s free and it works.
 It can’t get better than this.